red6/dmn-check/README.md

 ## Integrated in dmnmgr

-dmnmgr is _a toolkit incoperating the Camunda DMN implementation and providing tools to develop DMN based applications in cross-functional teams._ It ships with a `dmn-check` integration and visualizes the warnings and errors in the graphical representation of the DMN model.
+dmnmgr is _a toolkit incoperating the Camunda DMN implementation and providing tools to develop DMN-based applications in cross-functional teams.
+It ships with a `dmn-check` integration and visualizes the warnings and errors in the graphical representation of the DMN model.
 You need to install the [dmnmgr-client](https://github.com/davidibl/dmnmgr-client) and [dmnmgr-server](https://github.com/davidibl/dmnmgr-server) to use it.

 ## As a Docker container

-A Docker image containing `dmn-check` is available from the GitHub Container Registry and you can pull the latest version by executing
+A Docker image containing `dmn-check` is available from the GitHub Container Registry, and you can pull the latest version by executing

     docker pull ghcr.io/red6/dmn-check:latest